marcmagransdeabril/simple-web/README.md

 The basic idea is to write a guide to develop frontend applications with a minimal overhead of libraries and frameworks.
 That is, instead of using complex frameworks, leverage as much as possible the latest CSS, HTML, and Javascript standards (implemented in the four major browsers: Chrome, Edge, Firefox, and Safari), and minimize the number of external dependencies.
 This is mean to simplify the overall frontend design, optimize long-term maintainability, and potentially improve the performance by reducing the number of software layers used.

-## Includes
+## HTML Includes

-How can we have modular definitions of HTML pages allowing the reuse, for example, of headers and footer html.
+How can we have modular definitions of HTML pages, allowing the reuse, for example, of header and footer HTML?

-The simplest solution seems to be the use of an external library, like [jQuery](https://jquery.com/) (although [other Javascript libraries exist](https://css-tricks.com/the-simplest-ways-to-handle-html-includes/).
+The simplest solution seems to be the use of an external library, like [jQuery](https://jquery.com/) (although [other JavaScript libraries exist](https://css-tricks.com/the-simplest-ways-to-handle-html-includes/) for this purpose).

-We basically inject an external resource to a div element:
+We basically inject an external resource into a `<div>` element:

 ```html
 <html>